 The GBIC mode, when enabled, forces crossPortTest and spinSilk to limit testing to ports with GBICs present.
-Consequently, testing is limited to those ports with a suspected problem.
+This command can be used to limit testing to GBIC ports with a suspected problems.

 mode Specify whether to enable or disable GBIC mode.
 Specify 1 to enable GBIC mode or 0 to disable GBIC mode.
-The default value (if no operand specified) is
+The default value if no operand specified is 0.